When I first started experimenting with minimalism, about five years ago, I had no idea what my journey would truly look like.

 - Is it really worth the time and effort?

 While I can’t speak for everyone, I can say my answer to these questions is a resounding yes.
-Minimalism has – without a doubt – been one of the best things I’ve ever done for myself.
+Embracing minimalism is without a doubt one of the best choices I’ve ever made.